 Although peanuts and peanut butter are generally safe for dogs, it’s important to consider possible allergic reactions.
 Peanut allergies in dogs are rare, but it can happen even in a dog that has had peanuts without a reaction in the past.
 We’ll look at that in more detail later.

 For the non-allergic, peanuts are okay but only in moderation.
-Can dogs eat peanuts has been answered, but can dogs eat peanut butter?
+Can dogs eat peanuts has been answered, but what about other peanut products.

 The main ingredient in peanut butter is finely ground peanuts, which are okay for dogs as long as they aren’t allergic.